 “Thank you Tesla for this great experience!
 I went from $30,000-$40,000 to $60,000-$70,000.” — Tesla MR Graduate, Maryland (86% salary increase)

 Not sure where to start?
 Our guide on how to become an MRI technologist walks through every step from zero experience to your first paycheck, and our MRI technologist requirements page breaks down exactly what employers look for.
+If you’re currently working as an aide or support staff, the MRI tech aide career guide shows the fastest path from aide pay to registered technologist pay.

 MRI Technologist Salary by State: Where the Money Is